Contributor: Jay Gregorio. Lesson ID: 13255

 In symbols:

-Based on this formula, for work to be done, there must be a force involved, and this force must move the object along its direction causing displacement.
+Based on this formula, for work to be done, a force must be involved, and this force must move the object along its direction, causing displacement.

 These are the two requirements to conclude that work is done.